IBS574/metagenome_assignment/metagenomic_exercise.md

 To modern data science usage, to *munge* is to find ad hoc solutions to messy formatting problems.

-In this case, the supplemental data for the paper contains a valuable excel spreadsheet that summarizes metadata about the 1400+ samples and the results of the species assignment using the [Metaphlan tool](http://huttenhower.sph.harvard.edu/metaphlan)
+In this case, the supplemental data for the paper contains a valuable excel spreadsheet that summarizes metadata about the 1400+ samples and the results of the species assignment using the Metaphlan program.
+This is an unwieldy data set to work with in
-(http://www.nature.com/nmeth/journal/v9/n8/full/nmeth.2066.html).
-This is an unwieldy data set to work with in Excel.
+Excel.
 It is better and more reproducible to bring it in to R and work with it there.
 Extracting useful information form Excel files is a common time-consuming task in bioinformatics.